SEO Siloing: What, Why, How

 Going back to our power tools example, this fictional website has one major theme (power tools), supported by three major categories (cordless power tools, electric power tools, gas-powered tools), each of which has a landing page on the site.

-These categories also happen to be the search terms that the website wants to be found for, and they all support the more generic search term of “power tools.”
+These categories also happen to be the search terms that the website wants to be found for, and they all support the more generic search term “power tools.”
 Having this supporting content helps to make the site relevant for, and an authority on, power tools.

 Each category consists of multiple subtopics, or webpages, that exist within the physical directory for that category on the site.
 Each subtopic supports the main category landing page.

-For example, electric drills, electric compressors and electric saws all support the electric power tools category (and search terms for electric power tools).
+For example, electric drills, electric compressors, and electric saws all support the electric power tools category (and search terms for electric power tools).

 Example of a siloed website

 The visual above is a handy way to illustrate how the site’s navigation will play out.
-Users will be able to navigate from one page to another by organized landing pages that link to subpages for each category.
+Users will be able to navigate from one page to another by organizing landing pages that link to subpages for each category.

 Technically, however, it’s the URL structure that creates the silo’s physical directory.
 The URL structure can help search engines and users better understand what the categories are about by creating a sort of filing cabinet for the content.